 A stroke is a "brain attack" and occurs when blood supply to the brain is cut off.
 Most strokes are caused by a blood clot that has built up on the wall of a brain artery or one that has traveled there from another part of the body (an embolic stroke or ischemic stroke).
 Other strokes are caused by a ruptured blood vessel in or near the brain (aneurysm), which results in bleeding within or over the surface of the brain (hemorrhagic stroke).
-Stroke is the third leading killer and the number-one cause of disability in the United States.
+Stroke is the fifth leading killer and the number-one cause of disability in the United States.

 What does a stroke do to the brain?